About this Install Guide

 sudo apt install gcc g++ -y

 Another meta-package on Ubuntu is build-essential.
-This will install the most common tools libraries with a single command.
+This will install the most common tools and libraries with a single command.

 sudo apt install build-essential -y